10 must-know facts about the Basilica Cistern

 The cistern played many different roles

-The cistern served various secret roles, including as a mint during the Ottoman era, highlighting its adaptability over time.
-Though not open to the public, its depths hold hidden treasures.
-Archaeological dives uncovered ancient artifacts, pottery shards, and a sunken column adorned with Byzantine symbols, shedding light on its rich history.
+The cistern served various secret roles, including functioning as a mint during the Ottoman era, showcasing its adaptability over time.
+While not open to the public, its depths hold hidden treasures.
+Archaeological dives have uncovered ancient artifacts, pottery shards, and a sunken column adorned with Byzantine symbols.

 It might have also been a place of worship